RoboRyGuy/ReTFO/ThermalOverlay/Content/HowTo-PluginExtensions.md

 ## Interface Inputs

-When one of the above interfaces is called, it will be granted two inputs.
-The first is the name used to call it `string? thisName`, and the second it the conversion context `ConversionContext context`.
+When one of the above interfaces is called, it will be called with two inputs.
+The first is the name used to call it, `string? thisName`, and the second it the conversion context, `ConversionContext context`.

 ### thisName

 `thisName` is the name used to call the interface.
-Quick explanation, with more below:

  - It is only ever null when the interface is called as the "default"
  - It is a string value which starts with the name you used to register it
+   - It can be called with a different name if called as the default because a name couldn't be found.
+     For example, if I try to run TextureGenerator "Foo", and no such generator is found, the default texture generator will instead be used, with `thisName` as "Foo".
  - It is optionally followed by parentheses and parameters, ie "(5, black)"
-   - A full name could be "MyName(5, black)" for the interface registered under "MyName"
+   - A `thisName` could be "MyName(5, black)" for the interface registered under "MyName"

 You can choose to make your interface the default for its type when you register it; only one interface can be the default at any given time; what it means to be the default varies by interface, and